ArpanMoharana/ArpanMoharana/README.md

 ### ⚡ Additional Experience

-- Worked on XR/VR projects using Unity (C#), focusing on gameplay systems, UI, and data persistence
+- Worked on XR/VR projects using Unity, focusing on gameplay systems, UI, and data persistence
 - Strong foundation in building data-driven applications and ML-based solutions
 - Continuously exploring ways to combine **AI + real-world applications**